 As promised, here is the 3rd free ExamPro AWS Certification course.
 This course prepares you to earn the coveted AWS Developer Associate Certification.

 And yes – you read all that correctly.
-This is a full 16-hour video course – available for free on freeCodeCamp's YouTube channel, and with no advertisements.
+This is a full 16-hour video course – available for free on freeCodeCamp's YouTube channel.

 We now have free courses for 3 out of the 12 AWS Certifications: